DylanMeeus/springboot_jwt_blog/_posts/2016-07-19-customer-data-is-king-four-ways-to-know-your-customers-better.markdown

 ## 1 - Build Up Your Customers’ Profiles with Social Data

-While it may be true that your customers are all unique individuals with their own hopes, fears, and dreams, there are some attributes that will be shared amongst some of them.
+While it may be true that your customers are all unique individuals with their own hopes, fears, and dreams, there are some attributes that will be shared amongst most of them.
 Things like age, gender, location, and product preferences are just a few examples of user details that can be common to more than one of your customers.
 These are pretty typical details for companies to collect, so perhaps you’re already gathering this kind of information.

 While this info is great to have and can be helpful, it really doesn’t give you the full picture of your customers.
 The good news, however, is that you can do better at building up a profile for your customers by leveraging their social data that comes from providers like Facebook, Google, and Twitter.